MDU-PHL/bohra/README.md

 * Roary with visualisation of pan-genome.
 * Improved support for different computing environments.

+**Accreditation**

-_snippy and snippy-core version 4.4.5 are NATA accredited for accurate detection of SNPs for reporting of genomic relationships at [MDU](https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory#about-mdu-phl) Victoria Australia_
+* _snippy and snippy-core version 4.4.5 are NATA accredited for accurate detection of SNPs for reporting of genomic relationships at [MDU](https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory#about-mdu-phl) Victoria Australia_
+* _abritamr is accredited for detection of AMR genes at [MDU](https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory#about-mdu-phl) Victoria Australia_
 ### Motivation

 Bohra was inspired by Nullarbor (https://github.com/tseemann/nullarbor) to be used in public health microbiology labs for analysis of short reads from microbiological samples.
 The pipeline is written in [Nextflow](https://www.nextflow.io).